bwinnett12/FETCH/README.md

 #### TODO
 - [x] Write a script that parses the ncbi
 - [x] Write a front-end that executes the script
-- [o] Configure it to work on the LavrovLab server or some form of university funded hosting
+- [ ] Configure it to work on the LavrovLab server or some form of university funded hosting
 - [x] Clean up Python
 - [x] Add optional folder location specifier
 - [x] Factor the misc features and notes into the fasta somehow